brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       “open field investigator” of consciousness, committed to the possibilities of radical shifts of language and states of mind to create new modal structures and montages of attention. "
+  - person: vincent-katz
+    event_bio: "Vincent Katz is the author of the poetry collections Broadway for Paul (2020),  Southness (2016) and Swimming Home (2015) and the book of translations, The Complete Elegies of Sextus Propertius (2004).
+His writing on contemporary art and poetry has appeared in Apollo, Art in America, ARTnews, The Brooklyn Rail, and The Poetry Project Newsletter.
+As curator of the “Readings in Contemporary Poetry” series at Dia: Chelsea, Katz edited the anthology Readings in Contemporary Poetry (Dia Art Foundation, 2017).
+He lives in New York City."
 date: 2020-08-26 13:00:00 -0500
 end_date: 2020-08-26 14:00:00 -0500
 series: 116